| The

 to direct the salesperson to where those opportunities are.
 You've got to give

+them tools to be competitive."
 The end result?
 A sales manager working on a desktop will access a list of

 sales leads from a company intranet site and assign certain contacts to a salesperson.